 As Munday describes their journey he comes face to face with Welsh and European myths, legends, histories and Biblical accounts.
 A figure there reminds him of Blodeuwedd, the first refuge where they stayed turned into the cave on Grassholm where Bendigeidfran’s severed head spoke with his men for eighty years.
 A saying there takes him back to the history of the Catalan resistance during the Spanish Civil War, a blade of grass reminds him of past misfortunes and the ever present immenseness of the Pyrenees reminds him of the glory of his God.
 He also baptise a man they meet early on as Hemingway, and he gives snippets of his life story, from the tragic death of his daughter to travelling to Tibet to adopt an orphan.

-This book is very much Munday’s cabinet of curiosities.
+Seven Days is very much Munday’s cabinet of curiosities.
 It’s as if he’s bursting to tell the reader of all these wonderful stories and show us what random goodies are in his cabinet.
 It’s a testimony of great research and knowledge.
 It’s a testimony of the vast cultural, be that musical (he mentions classical composers a lot!), literary and historical knowledge he has.
 I must admit that quite a lot of the references were lost on me and that may dampen some readers enjoyment of the book.
 Munday offers help in the form of translations and footnotes but I had to google what Beethoven’s Sixth sounded like amongst other references.
 I enjoyed that experience and I learnt a lot from reading the book but others might find that ponderous.

 An obvious feature in Munday’s cabinet of curiosities is his faith (being fully aware of the irony of putting faith in a box!).
 Seven Days shows that Munday is an heir of the great Welsh hymn writer, William Williams of Pantycelyn.
 Pantycelyn managed to marry two things that traditionally were enemies to each other: the Enlightenment and Evangelicalism.
 Pantycelyn, who first wanted to be a doctor before taking the cloth, showed great interest in the things of the world: it’s varied myths, legends, science, cultures, histories and customs (see his multi volume masterpiece Pantheologia, Neu Hanes Holl Grefyddau’r Byd [Pantheologia, or a History of all the World’s Religions], and his study of the Northern Lights in Aurora Borealis).
 The material world was of great importance to him.
 One of his great ambitions of life was to educate the Welsh in the things of this world.
 He famously said, in an advert for one of his books, that the Welshman was more ignorant than a monkey, and that he aimed to rectify that!
 He also, of course, showed the utmost importance to Heavenly things: “Iesu, Iesu, rwyt Ti’n ddigon / rwyt ti’n llawer mwy na’r byd.”
 [Jesus, Jesus, thou art sufficient / Thou art fuller than the world].